 You’d either love King Arthur: Legend of the Sword for its sheer audacity, or detest it for its radical rewriting of the Arthurian legends.

 King Arthur: Legend of the Sword Synopsis

 Jealous of his brother, the treacherous Vortigern stages a coup and succeeds in usurping the throne of Uther Pendragon, King of Camelot.
 However, Uther manages to send away his young son Arthur before dying in combat.
 Years later, Arthur is a toughened rogue in the streets of Londinium, respected and feared by both sides of the law.
 After a series of events, he meets Vortigern and learns of his true lineage.
 He also struggles to accept the grim destiny left to him by his father, in the form of the magical sword Excalibur.

 As with Assassin’s Creed, I read nothing but poor reviews since the release of King Arthur: Legend of the Sword.
 These affected me.
 I almost decided not to watch it.

-Surprise, surprise.
-The movie was flawed but hardly as bad as I thought it would be.
+Surprise, surprise, the movie was flawed but hardly as bad as I thought it would be.
 In fact, I genuinely found most parts of it entertaining.
 I also didn’t mind the decisively roguish and decisively un-knightly new version of Arthur Pendragon.
-There was a certain refreshing appeal in him.
+There was a certain refreshing appeal with the bold revision.